Steubenville High School rape case: Crime

+The two transported the girl, who was mostly unconscious, between various house parties, at one point assaulting her in the back of a car they were riding in, eventually ending up in a basement where they stripped her clothes, tried to make her perform oral sex, and took photos of her naked.

-The victim testified in court that she had no memory of the six-hour period in which the rape occurred, except for a brief time at the second location in which she was vomiting on the street.
-She said she woke up the next morning naked in a basement living room with Mays, Richmond and another teenage boy, missing her underwear, flip-flops, phone and earrings.
+The victim would later testify in court that she had no memory of any of the events, except for a brief episode of vomiting in the street; one witness said "she remained there alone for several minutes with her top off."
+She woke up the next morning naked in a basement living room with Mays, Richmond, and another teenage boy, and was unable to find her underwear, flip-flops, phone and earrings.